Revisiting the Polyak step size: Main Results

 \subsection{Acknowledgements}

+We thank Yair Carmon for pointing out a sign error and for teaching this material.
 Elad Hazan acknowledges funding from NSF award Number 1704860.
 Sham Kakade acknowledges funding from the Washington Research Foundation for Innovation in Data-intensive Discovery, the DARPA award FA8650-18-2-7836, and the ONR award N00014-18-1-2247.